bramus/specificity/README.md

     - `sort(specificities, order = 'ASC')`: Sorts the array of given specificities in the give order (`'ASC'` or `'DESC'`)

 - Filter functions:
-    - `highest(specificities)`: Filters out the value with the highest specificity
+    - `min(specificities)`: Filters out the value with the lowest specificity
-    - `lowest(specificities)`: Filters out the value with the lowest specificity
+    - `max(specificities)`: Filters out the value with the highest specificity

 A passed in specificity to any of these functions can be one of: